amazing-rando/rbm-toadofsky/readme.md

 ## Acknowledgements

-This project was inspired by and conceptually based on [dshieble's](https://github.com/dshieble/Music_RNN_RBM) neural network music generator.
+This project was inspired by and conceptually based on [dshieble's](https://github.com/dshieble/Music_RNN_RBM) neural network music generator which was, in turn, based on [Boulanger-Lewandowski et al. (2012)](https://arxiv.org/abs/1206.6392)